thoughtbot/maintaining-open-source-projects/book/02-community.md

 when there is more input than we can go through in a timely fashion?

 One of the first causes of a quickly growing inbox is people using the issue tracker for questions around implementation details in their software or for things that aren’t software bugs.
-You can avoid this by politely asking users to move their messages where they belong, for example to Q&A websites or mailing lists.
+You can avoid this by politely asking users to move their messages, for example to Q&A websites or mailing lists.

 It is not always better to move discussions out of the issue tracker though.
-For example, StackOverflow won’t be helpful when you have a small audience.
+For example, a Q&A website like StackOverflow won’t be helpful when you have a small audience.
 In this case, the issue tracker is the right place to ask.
 A good sign that the project is ready to grow onto other platforms is when members of your community organically start responding to issues.
 There’s a better chance that questions in other channels will get responses as well.

 By always interacting politely communication tends to flow smoothly.
 This, in turn, increases the chance users will follow your suggestions.
 On the other